-U Černého Vola**: a bar where the smell of smoke and beer intoxicates you as soon as you enter, and this is usually a good sign in a pub.
-It's the perfect place to have a pint and some typical dishes like fried cheese and Velkopopovice kid.
+U Černého Vola: a bar where the smell of smoke and beer intoxicates you as soon as you walk in, and this is usually a good sign in a pub.
+It's the perfect place to have a pint and some typical dishes like fried cheese and Velkopopovice goat.

-Baracnicka Rychta**: in this restaurant, a bit far from the tourist area, typical Czech dishes such as pork or duck goulash, and one of the best beers in Prague, Svijanský máz, are served for a very good price (two people can eat for between 10 and 13 euros each).
+Baracnicka Rychta: in this restaurant somewhat away from the tourist area they serve typical Czech dishes like pork or duck goulash, and one of the best beers in Prague, Svijanský máz, and all this for a pretty good price (two people can eat for between 10 and 13 euros each).

-Nebozízek**: this restaurant has a terrace overlooking Malá Strana and Prague Castle, and a meal that stands out for its duck and venison specialties.
+Nebozízek: this restaurant has a terrace overlooking Malá Strana and Prague Castle, and food that stands out for its duck and venison specialties.
 A premium option for dining after your visit to the castle while enjoying the sunset.

-If you have fallen in love with the castle, I invite you to consider taking a tour of the city.
-It will give you an overview of its size, its history, its anecdotes...
-In addition, my recommendation is to do it at the beginning of your trip to get a good orientation before you go on your own.
+If you have fallen in love with the Castle, I invite you to consider taking a tour of the city.
+It will give you an overview of its size, its history, its anecdotes....
+In addition, my recommendation is to do it at the beginning of your trip to get a good orientation before you start exploring it on your own.
 I tell you all about the best ones here: Best Tours and Day Trips from Prague.